Gerd Schaller: Schaller's completion of Bruckner's Ninth (revised 2018)

 2018 Gerd Schaller revised his version of the final movement of Bruckner's Ninth from the experience of the first performance.
 He has attached particular importance to more clarity and clarity of the structures.
 As far as the orchestration is concerned, he has thinned out some passages and orchestrated others more richly.
 But there are also compositional changes, for example in the apotheosis of the coda.
-In 2019 the double-cd with the revised final movement has been released bei Profil Haenssler.
+In 2019 the double-cd with the revised final movement has been released bei Profil Hänssler.
 2018 the score has been published by Ries & Erler, Berlin.

 Schaller's organ transcription of Bruckner's Ninth including the version of the Finale (revised 2020)

 In 2020 he arranged Anton Bruckner's 9th Symphony, including the final movement that he completed, for organ and played it himself on the main organ of the former Cistercian abbey church in Ebrach.
 The Bayerischer Rundfunk (Studio Franken) produced the recording, the CD was released in 2021 by Profil Edition Günter Hänssler.
 Gerd Schallers work was guided by 19th-century French organ composers Alexandre Guilmant, Louis Vierne and Charles Marie Widor, all of whom wrote organ sonatas and symphonies for the instrument.
 In The Bruckner Journal Ken Ward writes: "But what Schaller has created from Bruckner’s 9th is an ‘organ symphony’ – not as a poor substitute for the real thing, but as a work to be considered in parallel to the original."